Gradient-based Optimisation of Modulation Effects: Proposed modelling method

 The proposed model at inference consists of a phase shifting filter, either an interpolated delay line or a cascade of first-order APF sections, arranged in the structure shown in Fig.~\ref{fig:model}.
 During training the model predicts the parameters of a frame-dependent frequency response, given by:

-where $\{b_{0}, b_{1}, a_1\}$ are the learnable comb filter coefficients, $\{\textbf{h}_\textrm{SVF1}, \textbf{h}_\textrm{SVF2}\}$ are the frame-invariant frequency responses of learnable biquad filters (defined Sec.~\ref{sec:model:biquad}), and $\mathbf{s}_m$ is the frame-dependent component which has two variants: one for flanger/chorus effects and one for phaser effects.
-The two cases in \eqref{eq:generic_model} correspond to the switch positions in Fig.~\ref{fig:model}b): filter SVF1 is either outside (i) or inside (ii) the feedback loop.
+where $\{b_{0}, b_{1}, a_1\}$ are the learnable comb filter coefficients, $\{\textbf{h}_\textrm{\new[BQ1]}, \textbf{h}_\textrm{\new[BQ2]}\}$ are the frame-invariant frequency responses of learnable biquad \new[(BQ)] filters (defined Sec.~\ref{sec:model:biquad}), and $\mathbf{s}_m$ is the frame-dependent component. \new[We propose two variants of the frame-dependent component]: one for flanger/chorus effects \new[(FC)] and one for phaser effects \new[(P)].
+The two cases in \eqref{eq:generic_model} correspond to the switch positions in Fig.~\ref{fig:model}b), with BQ2 either outside (I) or inside (II) the feedback loop. \new[There are therefore 4 distinct configurations of the model which we refer to as FC-I, FC-II, P-I and P-II.]

-\textbf{Flanger/chorus variant}: the frame-dependent component for the flanger/chorus effect is a linear phase delay:
+\textbf{Flanger/chorus variant (FC)}: the frame-dependent component for the flanger/chorus effect is a linear phase delay:

-where $c_m$ is the MLP output and the sinusoidal activation maps and bounds this to a delay between 0 and $N/2$ samples, ensuring causality and that time-aliasing is avoided.
-Feedback configuration (i) is used for all flanger/chorus modelling experiments.
+where $c_m$ is the MLP output and the sinusoidal activation maps and bounds the delay between 0 and $N/2$ samples.
+The lower bound ensures causality, and \new[the upper bound prevents time-aliasing if the input frame is zero-padded by $N/2$ samples --- the input signals used for training were synthesised with this property, as described further in Sec.~\ref{sec:model:training_signals}.]
+Model configuration FC-I is used for all flanger/chorus modelling experiments.

-\textbf{Phaser variant}: in this case the vector $\mathbf{s}_m$ is the frequency response of a cascade of $K$ APF sections, given by:
+\textbf{Phaser variant (P)}: in this case $\mathbf{s}_m$ is the frequency response of a cascade of $K$ \new[identical] APF sections, given by:

-The control signal is mapped to the the predicted pole location of the APFs with the following activation function:
+The control signal is mapped to the predicted pole location of the APFs with the following activation function:

-This ensures the all-pass filter cascade remains stable, and maps the initialisation distribution towards lower break frequencies.
-By default we use feedback configuration (i) for phaser modelling experiments, but a comparison of the two configurations is given in Sec.~\ref{sec:smallstone}.
+\new[The function \eqref{eq:pole_activation} bounds the poles of the APF cascade within the unit circle to ensure stability,] and maps the initial distribution towards lower break frequencies.
+Model configuration \new[P-I] is used by default for the phaser experiments, with a comparison against \new[P-II] given in Sec.~\ref{sec:smallstone}.